SymbolixAU/googleway/README.md

 ## v1.0.0 - CRAN release

-Version 1.0.0 has **significnat changes** compared to the previous release.
+Version 1.0.0 has **significant changes** compared to the previous release.
 See [News](https://github.com/SymbolixAU/googleway/blob/master/NEWS.md) for a list of changes.

 See [**vignettes**](https://github.com/SymbolixAU/googleway/blob/master/vignettes/googleway-vignette.Rmd) for instructions and examples.